hpssjellis/my-examples-of-chatGPT/README.md

 2nd attempt

-Beginner vanilla javascript with "my" in front of all local variables make a single page html that saves webCam images as PNG to localStorage with the date as the file name and has a button to view all images in local storage
+Beginner vanilla javascript with "my" in front of all local variables make a single page html that saves webCam images as PNG to both display on the page and save to localStorage with the date as the file name and has a button to view all images in local storage

 Code at [public/chatgpt02.html](public/chatgpt03.html)